SimeonSavov/Back-End-Basics/README.md

 - Implemented an analyzeArray function to calculate the minimum, maximum, and length of a numeric array.
 Crafted unit tests to ensure the function handles arrays with different elements, empty arrays, and arrays with identical elements correctly.

 **Note:** Each exercise includes comprehensive unit tests using Chai and Mocha to cover a wide range of scenarios, ensuring the reliability and correctness of the implemented functions.

+## Section 9: Databases - SQL and NoSQL (Lesson 9)

+### Overview:

+This section provided a comprehensive overview of databases, focusing on SQL Server Management Studio (SSMS) for SQL databases and MongoDB for NoSQL databases.
+Participants gained hands-on experience in executing SQL queries, covering essential CRUD operations (Create, Read, Update, Delete).
+Additionally, practical exercises involved working with MongoDB, including the insertion of JSON files and performing operations using MongoDB Compass.
+This laid the foundation for understanding fundamental database concepts and operations in both SQL and NoSQL environments.